cardano-foundation/ledger-app-cardano/doc/ins_sign_tx.md

 5) Potential security improvement -- because SignTx does not output serialized transaction, only witnesses, the host app is responsible for serializing the transaction itself.
 Any serialization mismatch between host and Ledger would result in an transaction which is rejected by nodes.

 **SignTx Limitations**
-- Output address size is limited to ❓ bytes (single APDU).
+- Output address size is limited to ~200 bytes (single APDU).
 (Note: IOHK is fine with address size limit of 100 bytes)
-- Change address is limited to `m/44'/1815'/account'/1/changeIndex` where is recognized account (TBD(VL)❓: for now `0 <= account <= 10` but we need to unify this across instructions) and `0 <= changeIndex < 1 000 000`.
+- Change address is limited to `m/44'/1815'/account'/1/changeIndex` where is recognized account.
+(TBD(VL)❓: for now `0 <= account <= 10` but we need to unify this across instructions) and `0 <= changeIndex < 1 000 000`.
 This makes it feasible to brute-force all change addresses in case an attacker manages to modify change address(es) (As user does not confirm change addresses, it is relatively easy to perform MITM attack).
 - TBD: Input count?
 Output count?

 **Communication protocol non-goals:**